Information for Students Entering Fall 2024

 New Student Checklist

-2. Submit a completed FAFSA as soon as possible upon accepting admission.
+- If eligible, submit a FAFSA or CADAA as soon as possible upon accepting admission.

 First Next Step: Get Onboarded!